36 Leverage Trading Tips to Protect Your Capital

 Once you lose focus on one car things will go south pretty fast and you will be in big trouble.
 Also, remember that leveraged investing increases your output so you don’t have to force several markets into your strategy.

-Most professional day traders focus on one market at the same time, follow the experts!
+Most professional day traders focus on one market at a time.
+The pattern is consistent across asset classes.

 This is a tool that a lot of traders ignore, either because they want full manual control or because they never took the time to learn how take-profit orders work.